Updated June 2026

 - Record your total time to complete the circuit.

-- Spend 5-10 minutes on static stretching, emphasizing the muscles worked during the workout.
+- Spend 5-10 minutes on static stretching, emphasizing the muscles worked.

 - Place a barbell on a squat rack at shoulder height.